 She has received grants from various sources including the ABC Grant from the Tennessee Arts Commission, the Mary B. Martin School of the Arts, ETSU Student Government Association BUC Funds, and from the Andy Warhol Foundation bestowing 151 original photographs of the American master to the ETSU Department of Art & Design Collection.As Director, Contreras-Koterbay has initiated the formation of a sponsored downtown satellite exhibition venue called Tipton Gallery, and has secured it as in-kind gift to the university since 2007.
 She has also organized the Friends of the Slocumb Galleries and the SG Student Society.

 Aside from improving the access to visual arts for the academic and local communities, she is also active in volunteering to local and regional art institutions.
 She serves in the Exhibition Review and the 4x4 Annual Fundraising Committees at the Johnson City Area Arts Council as well as Member of the Artistic Direction and Exhibit Review Committees at the William King Museum in Abingdon, VA.
-She also juried the Dogwood Festival Regional Fine Art Exhibition (2009) in Knoxville, TN; The Kingsport Arts Guild Annual Exhibition (2012) and will serve as one of three jurors for the Hunting Art Prize 2013 in Houston, Texas.
+She also juried the Dogwood Festival Regional Fine Art Exhibition (2009) in Knoxville, TN; The Kingsport Arts Guild Annual Exhibition (2012) and served as one of three jurors for the Hunting Art Prize 2013 in Houston, Texas.